coin-or/CHiPPS-ALPS/README.md

 To make changes, please edit [config.yml](.coin-or/config.yml) or the generation scripts [here](.coin-or/generate_readme) and [here](https://github.com/coin-or/coinbrew/blob/master/scripts/generate_readme)._

-Welcome to ALPS.
+Welcome to Alps, (Abstract Library for Parallel Search).
 Alps is a framework for implementing parallel graph search algorithms.
 Its methodology generalizes many of the notions of an LP-based branch-and-bound algorithm, allowing the implementation of a wide range of algorithms with a simplified interface.
 Alps implements the search handling methods required for implementing large-scale, data-intensive parallel search algorithms, such as those used for solving discrete optimization problems.
 It is the base layer of the CHiPPS (COIN High Performance Parallel Search) library hierarchy that will includes a library for solving mixed integer linear programs (BLIS).

 Alps is written in C++ and is released as open source under the [Eclipse Public License 2.0](http://www.opensource.org/licenses/eclipse-2.0).